We get bombarded by marketing messaging 24/7, and most people ignore 99% of them. So as marketers, how do we get our message noticed?

 7. Identifying an inbound marketing campaign

-An inbound marketing campaign is a strategy to attract leads, convert them into customers, and delight them into becoming your biggest brand evangelists.
+An inbound marketing campaign is a strategy to attract leads, converts them into customers, and delights them into becoming your biggest brand evangelists.

 8. How does inbound marketing improve your sales and grow your business?

 Inbound marketing works to break down the silos between the sales and marketing teams.

 One of the biggest challenges faced by businesses today is that sales and marketing fail to align on what a good prospect looks like, and how best to nurture them.